eventql/eventql/doc/tables/partitioning.md

 parts as they get too large.

 However, you can optionally give EventQL an "educated guess" about the size of each partition that you expect.
-The setting is called "finite_partition_size" and setting it allows an optimization to kick in that reduces the number of splits performed and therefore the total network bandwith.
+The configuration option is called `finite partition size` and setting it allows an optimization to kick in that reduces the number of splits performed and therefore the total network bandwith.

 The finite partition size is a duration in microseconds.
 You should ideally choose this value so that roughly 500MB-1GB of new data will arrive in that window.
+However, note that EventQL will still dynamically split and re-partition the table if it becomes necessary -- the finite partition size is merely a hint.
+You can update the finite partition size hint at any time.

 So, for example, if you expect around 10GB of data a day, 2 hours would be a good value.
 If you expect 1000GB of new data a day, 1 minute is a good value.